balajibonageri/alexa_using_python/README.md

 # alexa_using_python
 Modules Needed

-* To speak out, or text to speech
+-To speak out, or text to speech

 pip install pyttsx3

-*For the robot to listen to our voice speech
+-For the robot to listen to our voice speech

 pip install speech Recognition

-* For advance control on browser
+-For advance control on browser

 pip install pywhatkit

-*To get wikipedia data
+-To get wikipedia data

 pip install wikipedia

-*To get funny jokes
+-To get funny jokes

 pip install pyjokes